BabDev/Pagerfanta/docs/usage.md

 ## Retrieving The Adapter

-<div class="docs-note docs-note--deprecated-feature">Accessing the adapter from a <code>Pagerfanta</code> instance is deprecated as of Pagerfanta 3.2 and will be removed in 4.0.</div>

 If needed, you can retrieve the underlying adapter using the `getAdapter` method on the `Pagerfanta` instance.

 ```php